We do three types of sponsorships - commercial, charitable, and open source. Our objectives with commercial sponsorships are to:

 |alex||wooorm||We use it for improving the content we write||GitHub Sponsors||$5|

-If you know of a project that is fundamentally important to PostHog, add the project to this page via an edit page suggestion/pull request.
-We'll then assess the proposal.
-If we decide to sponsor, we'll set up the sponsorship via either Open Collective or GitHub.
-Finally, we'll merge the pull request.
+If you know of a project that is fundamentally important to PostHog, add the project to this page via a PR and tag Charles.
+If we decide to sponsor, we can set up the sponsorship via either Open Collective or GitHub.
+To get an invite to Open Collective, create an account first with your posthog.com email address and then ask Charles to invite you.